devsnek/snekfetch/README.md

 The API was inspired by superagent, however it is much smaller and faster.
 In fact, in browser, it is a mere 8kb.

-Documentation is available as JSDOC in `src/index.js`
+Documentation is available at https://snekfetch.js.org/

 ## Some examples